-Pranayama is the 4th of the 8 Limbs of Yoga.
 Pranayama means breath control or breath expansion.
+It is the 4th of the 8 Limbs of Yoga.
 Prana means life force or vital energy.
 Yama means control or code of conduct.
 Actually, pranayama is a combination of prana and ayama.
 Ayama means expansion so pranayama is a way to expand your vital energy and vibrate on a higher frequency.

 Vital energy flows through your body’s 108 nadis or energy channels and through the 7 energy centers or chakras.
 Through pranayama breathing techniques, you can direct life force into your body and choose how to use it.
 Some pranayama techniques are meant to soothe the body, while others are aimed at energizing.
 Pranayama can also help clear blockages in your energy channels.